-Co-parenting counseling helps families that are going through a separation or divorce.
+Co-parenting counseling helps families who are going through a separation or divorce.
 The goals are to improve communication and conflict resolution skills and develop a co-parenting plan for the future that is in the best interest of the child or children.
-Families may be mandated by a family court judge to attend this kind of counseling or they can go on their own accord.
+A family court judge may mandate families to attend this kind of counseling, or they can go on their own accord.

 Co-parenting is when divorced and separated parents come together to raise their children.
-While some parents transition easily, others find themselves struggling with conflict, miscommunication, or a total lack of communication.
-Co-parenting provides them with tools and skills to help improve communication, reduce conflict, and create a plan for the future, especially if other partners and children enter the picture.1
+While some parents transition easily, others struggle with conflict, miscommunication, or a total lack of communication.
+Co-parenting provides them with tools and skills to help improve communication, reduce conflicts, and create a plan for the future, especially in cases of blended families.1

 Core Concepts of Co-parenting Counseling

-Co-parenting counseling focuses on providing separated or divorced parents with education and skills to help raise their children together.2 It’s different from couples or family therapy in that the focus is on the child(ren).3 Co-parenting counseling also focuses on the future vs. the past.
-It seeks to help parents learn how to work together to talk to their children about divorce, raise them as a united front, and prevent future problems.
+Co-parenting counseling provides separated or divorced parents with education and skills to help raise their children together.2 This approach differs from couples or family therapy in that the focus is on the child(ren).3 Co-parenting counseling also concentrates on the future rather than the past.
+It seeks to help parents learn to work together to talk to their children about divorce, raise them as a united front, and prevent future problems.

-Parents may make the decision to attend co-parenting counseling together.
-In other cases, a judge may order that they attend.
-This may happen if it becomes evident that a couple is unable to work well together on their own, like if the wife or husband is being overly controlling.
+Parents may decide to attend co-parenting counseling together.
+In other cases, a judge may order attendance.
+This may happen if couples cannot work well together, as in the cases of overly controlling ex-partners.
 Unlike other types of ongoing therapy, co-parenting counseling is typically brief.
-Parents may stop when the judge and/or therapist feel that they’ve improved and reached their goals.
+Parents may stop when the judge or therapist feels they’ve improved and reached their goals.

 The goals of co-parenting counseling are to reduce conflict among the parents and help kids cope with stress related to the divorce.4 This is typically accomplished by increasing parents’ awareness of their children’s experiences, improving communication and conflict resolution skills, and prioritizing the children’s needs.

-Families who participate in co-parenting counseling tend to experience less conflict, more positive feelings toward the ex-partner, and are more likely to resolve issues on their own instead of involving the court system.4
+Families who participate in co-parenting counseling tend to experience less conflict and more positive feelings toward an ex-partner, helping to increase the likelihood of solving issues without court involvement.4

 Specific goals will vary depending on each family’s unique situation and needs.
 Couples entering co-parenting counseling on their own without a requirement from a judge can determine their own goals with the input of the counselor.
 Couples who are mandated by a judge may have predetermined goals and be required to attend a specific number of sessions.